Patio Moss Mold and Mildew Prevention

 The easiest way to apply the copper is to opens in a new windowpurchase copper sulfate crystals.
 This is readily available online and the blue crystals dissolve readily in warm or hot tap water.

-I’d mix 1.75 pounds of copper sulfate in each gallon of water.
+You can mix up to 1.75 pounds of copper sulfate in each gallon of water.
+This will create a very saturated solution.
+This much copper can be harmful to nearby vegetation, so just apply the solution to the top surface of the stone.
 My guess is you’ll discover that two or three gallons of water is plenty to treat the average-sized patio.

 Copper Sulfate Video